 Academic regalia for students will include a black baccalaureate gown, a mortar board with a colored tassel reflective of the student's home collegium, and a baccalaureate hood.

 The hood for the baccalaureate degree is of a size specified by the American Council on Education.
-It is lined with the chevron of Eckerd College, that is with white, black, and red satin and it is trimmed with velvet the color of which is reflective of the degree conferred.
+It is lined with the chevron of Eckerd College, that is with white and teal satin and it is trimmed with velvet the color of which is reflective of the degree conferred.
 The hood for the Bachelor of Arts degree is trimmed in white velvet while the hood for the Bachelor of Science degree is trimmed in gold velvet.
 It is important to note that the color of the velvet trimming of a hood is determined by the degree conferred, rather than by the students major.
 Hence, the bachelor of arts degree is trimmed in white irrespective of the student's major field.